-Article 4.8 Inspection and final evaluation
+Article 4.8 Inspection and feedback session

-- 4.8.1 Students are entitled to view their marked examination for a period of 30 days following the publication of the results of a written examination. - 4.8.2 During the period referred to in 4.8.1, students may inspect the examination questions and assignments, as well as the grading schemes used to grade the examination.
-It is not allowed to copy or photograph in any way the exam questions or answers without the explicit approval of the examiner. - 4.8.3 The manner in which the feedback session on the examination will be held is specified in the e-Prospectus. - 4.8.4 The Board of Examiners is authorised to decide whether the viewing of the examination paper and the feedback session are to be collective or individual. - 4.8.5 The examiners determine where and when the feedback session will take place. - 4.8.6 At least five workdays before re-examination students will have an opportunity to inspect their exam. - 4.8.7 Students who are unable to attend the feedback session referred to in paragraph 4.8.3 due to demonstrable circumstances beyond their control are granted another opportunity, if possible within the period referred to in 4.8.1.
+- 4.8.1 Students are entitled to inspect their graded examination within a maximum period of 30 days following the publication of the results of a written or digital examination. - 4.8.2 During the period referred to in 4.8.1, students may inspect the examination questions and assignments, as well as the grading schemes used to grade the examination.
+Photographing or any other form of copying of the exam questions, answers and grading schemes is not permitted without the examiner's explicit approval. - 4.8.3 The time and manner of the inspection and of the feedback session on the examination are specified in the Prospectus or Brightspace. - 4.8.4 The Board of Examiners is authorised to decide whether the inspection of the examination paper and the feedback session are to be collective or individual. - 4.8.5 The examiners determine where and when the inspection of the examination paper and the feedback session will take place. - 4.8.6 At least five workdays before re-examination students will have an opportunity to inspect their exam. - 4.8.7 Students who are unable to attend the feedback session referred to in paragraph 4.8.3 due to demonstrable circumstances beyond their control are granted another opportunity, if possible within the period referred to in 4.8.1.